Platform

 Hyperion PET sensor tile cable

-The tile cable connects a detector stack to the main board of the electronics, the singles processing unit (SPU).
-The cables are custom-made and are available in two versions, allowing the cables to be attached from two different, opposite directions.
-The cable itself has a width of 6 mm and a height of 3 mm (or 12 mm x 1.5 mm when laid-oud flat).
-The minimum bending radius is 3.2 mm – yet the cable is ruggedized and up to 7000 bending cycles are allowed.
+These custom-made cable assemblies can be used in strong magnetic and electromagnetic fields like in the bore of an MRT.
+The cable has a width of 6 mm and a height of 3 mm (or 12 mm x 1.5 mm when laid-oud flat).
+The minimum bending radius is 3.2 mm – yet the cable is ruggedized and tolerates up to 7000 bending cycles.
 Cable lengths of up to 5 m were tested successfully.
-A dual link allows a data rate of up to 1.8 GBit/s per detector stack.

 Singles Processing Unit (SPU)